 I’ve studied Social and Therapeutic Horticulture, so was interested to see how this natural environment could support Penny Brohn UK’s work.
 It all felt right!
 A major bonus was that garden volunteers are appreciated for any time they can give and this suited my schedule.

 Volunteers can be found digging, weeding, pruning and planting, but also beekeeping, bonfire building, compost making, weeding, feeding the birds, mending and painting seats and plant tubs, weeding, power washing paths, growing plants (at home) to sell, laying new paths, welcoming and organising groups of corporate volunteers, small lawn mowing, edging and much more.
 Did I say weeding?

 Two other important activities are seat-testing and the mid-morning refreshment break – great for catching up with people.
 Ask anyone what they like best and they are likely to say the group friendship.
 This time also involves planning the weeks and months ahead, and Plant of the Day, where one of us informally presents on a plant or tree, so we gradually learn more about the wonderful garden.

 Photographing the garden is my passion.
 My camera goes everywhere – Penny Brohn days are no exception.
 I’ve a comprehensive collection charting the garden’s development over the years.

-Penny Brohn’s garden is unique in the way it supports clients and visitors’ cancer journeys.
+Penny Brohn UK’s garden is unique in the way it supports clients and visitors’ cancer journeys.
 Nothing is added that does not help this yet it’s a glorious garden in all seasons.
 I love and feel privileged to spend much time in the garden.